fraulueneburg/fraulueneburg/README.md

 ## Hi there.
 I’m Wiebke, a Full Stack Web Developer and UI/UX designer 👋

 The web has amazed ever since I typed my first lines of HTML on my family’s 1024×768 computer screen in the 90s.
 Having been in the industry for 15+ years now, the excitement hasn’t stopped.
-Looking for a new challenge in 2023, I recently made the switch from Frontend to Full Stack.
-While I am primarily focusing on Development work right now, UI/UX still remains close to my heart.
+While I am primarily focusing on Development work right now (MERN, React, etc.), UI/UX remains close to my heart.

-Building amazing easy-to-use products that add value to their users’ lives, is what I love most.
-I have always had a large focus on usability and am also strongly advocating for (and keep learning about) web accessibility.
+Usability is a top priority for me and I am also strongly advocating for (and keep learning about) web accessibility.

 👇 Have a look at my projects below